Sotho tonology: Allotones

-Thus in all there are, at least in our analysis, eight allotones { ¯ ¯ – _ _ ﹨ ﹨ }.
+Thus in all there are, at least in this analysis, eight allotones { ¯ ¯ – _ _ ﹨ ﹨ }.

 Most of these allotones only appear on the final word in the phrase in moderately slow or emphasised speech.
 When not phrase-final, the mid, high-falling, high-mid, low-falling, and extra-low allotones are normally not heard.
 Bear in mind that the falling tones only occur on lengthened syllables, and if a word has irregular stress then the falling tones will not appear on the penult (for example, the second form of the first demonstrative pronoun has tonemic pattern [ ¯ ¯ ] which is pronounced { ¯ } due to the stressed final syllable).

 There are no rising tones.
 For example, [ _ ¯ ] (where the L is penultimate) is pronounced { ﹨ – } though one might have expected *{ ／ ¯ }.
 This is a general trend among almost all Bantu languages with (contrastive or stressed) lengthened vowels, though languages with depressor consonants do have audible upward "swoops" on depressing syllable onsets which may be interpreted as rising allotones.

 There are several cases of seemingly tonemic instances of some of these allotones.
 As expected, some ideophones and radical interjectives have strange tones, but relative concord has an irregular extra-high tone (except when used to form demonstrative pronouns).
 The difference in relative pitch between the high tone and its extra-high allotone is less than that between the low and high tones.